sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the IRR operation by implementing more robust convergence methods (Developer and Platinum plugin versions)
 * Implements new PayPal Checkout add-on improvements (Platinum plugin distribution).
 * Modifies the Verification Code add-on to allow verifying both email addresses and phone numbers (Platinum plugin version).

-= 5.2.31 =

-* Fixes some issues in the Phone control.
-* Adds a new predefined template.
-* Improves the PayPal Checkout add-on (Platinum plugin distribution).